-One day spreadsheets are a pain, but sufficient.
+For many, spreadsheets are a pain but sufficient.
 The next day it seems, every spreadsheet and system you have is outdated, has a formula error, and nothing agrees.
 You have descended into chaos.
-At that point, every request you have from your investors, lenders, or even yourself when trying to make a simple decision, is time-consuming and frustrating.
+At that point, every request you have from your investors, lenders, or even yourself when trying to make a simple decision is time-consuming and frustrating.

 Here are some of the most common areas where automation in a commercial real estate business can lead to significant insight and growth for a company.

 Purchasing new properties?
 One of the first things you will need to do is provide an updated personal financial statement.
 Each time you buy a new asset, you must provide a list of all your current assets, value, current debt, equity, and payment amount.
 Even with a moderately sized portfolio, this is dozens of cells of data that must be updated and hours of tedious work.
 And the work is only accurate at the moment it was completed.
 The process starts over the next month or for the next purchase.
 And a delay in providing this to your lender is a delay in accessing funding.

 A good management system should allow you to export your current debt load across your entire portfolio in whatever format you need it in, and in minutes.
 It should reflect the most current financials for your portfolio.

 Common Area Maintenance and Reconciliation

 When was the last time you checked to see how your expenses were in relation to what you expect your tenant to cover?
 Are you running over or under?
 Do you have a cap that will prevent you from spending over a certain amount on landscaping each year?
 Where are you this year in relation to that cap?
 Should you be quickly lining up someone to complete some extra work so you come close to your cap in expenditures?